johnmholmes/Aquarium_Monitor_V2/README.md

  This time around the Pi will be used in a different way than previously, this will be documented here to make it easier to build and diagnose issues if the arise.

+ The Pi will only have 3 sensors attached to it directly and these will be DS18B20 wtaer proof temperature sensors.
+This will require 1 wire commication to be setup using GPIO 4 Pin 7.
+ This I feel is important as it allows me to take regular reading and store them on a database on the Pi.
+This will be done using CRON running seperate python files which will be added to this repository.

  ------

  # Software_the_Pi_4_will_use.